Caves Travel Graphics Mizar Articles Cuisine Lemkov Contact Polski

 Boolean Properties of Sets

-The article contains the definition of the empty set and (Mizar-MSE) axioms that introduce elements of sets, set inclusion, the union of sets, and the intersection of sets.
+The article contains the definition of the empty set and (Mizar-MSE) axioms that introduce elements of sets, set inclusion, the union, intersection, and difference of sets.
 Next, several facts concerning the above mentioned relations and functions are proved.
 Some of the theorems were taken from [1].

 Because functions cannot be defined in Mizar-MSE, all theorems had to be formulated and proved using predicate calculus only.